Year 7 Programme

 - Using the online repl.it programming environment

-- Basic input and output
+- Basic input and output, and how to output coloured text

-- Variables and variable assignment
+- String variables and variable assignment

-- Decisions and branching using if and else and elif
+- Decisions and branching using if

 - Simple loops, using goto